Database Explorer

 $table->where('id', $explorer->table($tableName)->select('col'));

-Conditions can also be passed as an array, with the items combined using AND:
+Conditions can also be passed as an array, whose items are combined using AND:

 // WHERE (`price_final` < `price_original`) AND (`stock_count` > `min_stock`)